pencil2d/pencil/docs/build_mac.md

 ### With QMake/GNU Make

-If you do not have or do not want to use %Qt Creator for some reason then you can follow this two step process.
+If you do not have or do not want to use %Qt Creator for some reason then you can follow this two-step process.
 First you have to use QMake to let %Qt do its preprocessing and generate the Makefiles.
 Make sure that the qmake executable that came with %Qt is in your PATH.
 Then cd to the root git directory for Pencil2d and run:

     qmake pencil2d.pro -spec macx-clang CONFIG+=debug CONFIG+=x86_64 CONFIG+=qml_debug && /usr/bin/make qmake_all